moisespr123/rav1e_gui/README.md

 * You need ffmpeg as found here: https://ffmpeg.zeranoe.com/builds/.
 Use the nightly builds.
 [Instructions here.](https://moisescardona.me/downloading-ffmpeg-rav1e-gui/)
 * You also need rav1e.
 The software comes bundled with it already, but newer builds can be found here: [https://moisescardona.me/rav1e-builds/](https://moisescardona.me/rav1e-builds/)

-Builds comes with opusenc and rav1e bundled, but not ffmpeg due to licensing restrictions.
+Builds come with rav1e bundled, but not ffmpeg due to licensing restrictions.

 # Updated components builds: